 Former Goldman Sachs Exec Turned Matchmaker Now Booking Speaking Engagements on Networking & Relationship Building

-Elite Matchmaker and Ex-Goldman Exec Shares How Emotional Intelligence Fuels Career and Relationship Growth

 Connection is the currency of leadership.
 And yet, most people are networking for attention, not relationships.
-I help them flip that script.”SAN FRANCISCO, CA, UNITED STATES, May 30, 2025 /EINPresswire.com/ -- From Wall Street to soulmates, executive-turned-matchmaker Cassindy Chao is proving that networking and matchmaking have more in common than most people think.
+I help them flip that script.”NEW YORK , NY, UNITED STATES, June 3, 2025 /EINPresswire.com/ -- From Wall Street to soulmates, executive-turned-matchmaker Cassindy Chao is proving that networking and matchmaking have more in common than most people think.
 Drawing on her career as a Goldman Sachs investment banker and C-suite leader—combined with her current role as an elite relationship coach and matchmaker—Cassindy is now available for speaking engagements and workshops for corporate, professional, and leadership audiences.
+She recently did speaking events for Ascend Global Leaders, the National Association of Asian American Professionals in New York and also overseas for the Stanford Club in Hong Kong.

 — Cassindy Chao